Some Of The ‘Real Housewives Of New York City’ Hang Out With Amy Schumer At Netflix Launch Party

 Luann de Lesseps also took to her popular Instagram account to share a video from the evening.
 In the video, the RHONY ladies, Schumer, and the cast of Ibiza can be seen coming together for a photo op.
 You can hear de Lesseps say “this is so fun,” in the background of the video so it’s obvious that the women had a great time at the launch party.

-Dorida Medley also joined in on the fun by sharing a group photo of herself, Singer, de Lesseps, Schumer, and some the Ibiza cast to her page.
+Dorida Medley also joined in on the fun by sharing a group photo of herself, Singer, de Lesseps, Schumer, and some of the Ibiza cast to her page.
 In the caption of her photo, she tells fans that the movie was “too funny” before going on to mention that it comes out on May 25.

 According to IMDB.com, the movie follows the story of a young American woman and her two friends who go to Spain to seek out a hot DJ.
 The cast includes Gillian Jacobs, Richard Madden, Vanessa Bayer, and Michaela Watkins.
 Notably, the film was produced by comedian Will Ferrell and Adam McKay.
 As many fans know, the two also co-wrote the hit film Step Brothers.